-ELIGIBILITY: Submissions are welcomed from any artist living or working on Cape Cod in either 2D or 3D media.
+ELIGIBILITY: 2D and 3D Submissions are welcome from artists living or working on or near Cape Cod.

 OPPORTUNITY TO PRESENT: Successful entrants are invited (but not obliged) to give an artist presentation on their artwork to visiting groups of students.
 Further details will be supplied to participants upon notification of selection.